codenco-dev/eloquent-model-tester/README.md

         name - string
         other_field - string

-you can test if you have all the fields you need and if they are fillable.
+you can test if you have all the fields you need and if they are fillable or guarded.

 ```php
 class UserTest extends TestCase